rust-lang/book/src/ch04-01-what-is-ownership.md

 #}
 ```

-Observe that now, there is only ever a single array.
-At L1, `a` contains a **pointer** (represented by dot with an arrow) to the array on the heap.
+Observe that now, there is only ever a single array at a time.
+At L1, `a` is a **pointer** (represented by dot with an arrow) to the array on the heap.
 The statement `let b = a` copies the pointer from `a` into `b`, but the pointed-to data is not copied.

 {{#quiz ../quizzes/ch04-01-ownership-sec1-stackheap.toml}}